 Over the years, Safer Internet Day (SID) has become a landmark event in the online safety calendar.
-Starting as an initiative of the EU SafeBorders project in 2004 and taken up by the Insafe network , Safer Internet Day has grown beyond its traditional geographic zone and is now celebrated in more than 100 countries worldwide, and across six of the world’s seven continents.
+Starting in 2004 under the first Safer Internet Action Plan as an initiative of the EU funded SafeBorders project and taken up by Insafe, the network of Safer Internet Centres, Safer Internet Day has grown beyond its traditional geographic zone and is now celebrated in more than 170 countries across all continents, and reaches millions of people worldwide.

-Safer Internet Day 2016 emphasises on each of us playing our own part - in other words taking the responsibility in our own hands.
+Safer Internet Day 2016 encouraged each of us to play our own part - in other words taking the responsibility in our own hands.